oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 2. Please have a look at the [Developer Style Guide](@ref) and the [Design Decisions](@ref).
 Adhering to the style guide makes reviewing code easier for us, and hence your new feature can be merged faster.
-3. Let us know what you are working on:
+3. Let us know what you are working on early:
    - You can open a draft pull request on GitHub right at the beginning of your work.
+We are more than happy to look at incomplete prototypes to get an idea of what you are working on.
+This allows us to assess what kind of problems you might encounter and whether we can mitigate these by making changes to OSCAR.
    - Feel free to contact us on [Slack](https://join.slack.com/t/oscar-system/shared_invite/zt-thtcv97k-2678bKQ~RpR~5gZszDcISw).
    - Have a look at [our community page](https://oscar.computeralgebra.de/community/).